You never get it back, you know.

 It’s not a victory lap, instead, it’s a carnival – swirling with lights, fireworks and thick plumes of serotonin.
 It’s a microcosm of all this album represents, struggle precipitating success and – like its spiritual predecessor on Illmatic – a reminder that the world is bigger than the end of your street, your ego, and everything in between.
 The album warms down with ‘You Are Now in the Clouds With (The Koochie Monstas)’, closing with Miguel Jontel’s harmonising – a farewell to the album’s last sonic vestiges.

 Pulling all of this together, it’s interesting to note the words of philosopher, Søren Kierkegaard: “Life can only be understood by looking backward; but it must be lived looking forward.”
-Blu & Exile channelled this mantra; their debut album is a propulsive forward thrust, a rallying cry to embrace it all.
+Blu & Exile channelled this mantra; their debut album is a propulsive leap, a rallying cry to embrace it all.

 For the listener, it’s an invitation to summon the fearlessness of youth.
 The fullness of time may leave us fed up but we can still live in the now, grasp new experiences and challenges, all while remaining conscious of what’s passing by and what’s up ahead.